NAGAADITHYA1998/KNN-classification/README.md

 once you get the datafolder.Move the reqired files into the same directory of the code.

 NOTE:
-here distance measure is taken as sum of squares of difference in features.
+here distance measure is taken as sum of squares of difference in features(sqrt is ommited).